What if we told you that you could get people to pay their own money to advertise for your brand?

 Well you should, because it’s possible.
-We know your next question is, how would you get someone do this?
-How would you get your customers to be a brand ambassador, or a walking billboard?
+We know your next question is, how would you get someone to do this?
+How would you get your customers to be a brand ambassador or a walking billboard?
 The answer is branded merchandise.

 There has been a fast growth of the popularity of branded merchandise from big brands like Cheetos and McDonald’s, as well as several of our own clients, because of the impact it can have on your brand and marketing.
 But exactly how does branded merch help boost those three essential aspects of branding?

 Branded Merch Affects Brand Awareness & Brand Recall

 Let’s start with brand awareness and brand recall, because they go hand in hand.
 Brand awareness is how conscious a potential customer is of your brand and its association to your product or service offering.
 This connects directly to brand recall, which is how well, after this awareness is established, your target audience can remember who you are and what you do when they need it.